2CatStudios/LightYear/README.md

 ###c.
 Why is Light Year Better than Other IF Engines
 ---
-Main Points: Standardised menus, saving, and format.
+Main Points: Standardised in-game menus, lower-level functions automatically taken care of, understandable format, access to API for more complex ideas, and simple, clear, Object-Oriented designer.

 ###d.
 Technical Details
 ---
 Main Points: Core written in C++, clients in native languages (Objective C, C#).
 API in C++.
-Git repo location, contributions welcome (get in touch before you submit a push request).
+Git repo location (pro tip: you're already there), contributions welcome (get in touch before you submit a push request).
 Roadmap/Trello board.